Cuba–Poland relations: High-level visits

-Tourisim and transportation
+Tourism and transportation

-In 2016, 40,000 Polish citizens visited Cuba for tourisim.
+In 2016, 40,000 Polish citizens visited Cuba for tourism.
 There are direct charter flights between Cuba and Poland with LOT Polish Airlines.

 Trade

 In 2016, trade between Cuba and Poland totaled US$48.7 million.
-Cuba's main exports to Poland include: fish and other seafood, coffee, conserved fruit, alcoholic drinks and tobacco.
-Poland's main exports to Cuba include: dairy products, grains, meat, airplanes and parts and agricultural equipment.
+Cuba's main exports to Poland are fish and other seafood, coffee, conserved fruit, alcoholic drinks and tobacco.
+Poland's main exports to Cuba include dairy products, grains, meat, airplane parts and agricultural equipment.
+Most of the exports between the 2 countries involve hard liquor, meat and tobacco.